banner image

 CANDU

 Canadian-designed CANDU reactors are exceptionally safe.
-Because they use natural (not enriched) uranium, fuel costs are lower than they are for light water reactors that are used in the United States.
-CANDU rectors operate during refuelling (also unlike US reactors).
+Because they use natural (not enriched) uranium, fuel costs are lower than those for light water reactors used in the United States.
+CANDU reactors operate during refuelling (also unlike US reactors).
 Other countries have recognized these benefits and bought CANDU reactors, with 12 operating in South Korea, Romania, China, India and Argentina.

-Cooperation among CANDU-owning corporations and government agencies fosters innovation, sharing of expertise and promotion of CANDU technology.
+Cooperation among CANDU-owning corporations and government agencies fosters innovation, the sharing of expertise, and the promotion of CANDU technology.